Khurda bar staffer’s murder case solved - OrissaPOST

 Khurda: Blowing the lid off the sensational murder of a bar employee here July 14, the district police claimed to have arrested six persons from near Ranpur forests in Nayagarh and recovered weapons ‘used in the killing’ from their possession, Thursday.

+The SP, in a media briefing, said that the footage from the CCTV installed near the crime scene and a few eyewitnesses helped crack the case.
+The accused are history-sheeters as they have multiple criminal cases registered against them with Nayapalli police.

-“We tracked the mobile phones of the accused to track them.
+“We tracked the mobile phones of the accused to trace and nab them.
 We’ve recovered a blood-stained shirt and murder weapons as well.
 The luxury car in which they had come to the bar and fled as well besides a motorcycle has also been recovered from them,” Swain said.

 “While parking the car, they had a heated exchange of words with a security guard at the parking lot.
 Soon after, they left the place to buy some sharp weapons from a nearby hardware store.
 On return, they failed to find the security guard and instead attacked Barik who was standing near the parking lot with one of his colleagues.
 Barik’s colleague, however, managed to flee the scene,” the SP informed.

-Swain said, “After the incident, the accused initially fled to Kandhamal and then to Brahmapur via Boudh.
+“After the incident, the accused initially fled to Kandhamal and then to Brahmapur via Boudh.
 On being informed by the Nayagarh police, we nabbed them from near Ranpur forests.
-Charge-sheet will be filed within a month.”
+Charge-sheet will be filed within a month,” the Khurda SP pointed out.

 Leave a Reply